 Question: My car was parked while I was working in the fields.
 A field tractor, driven by an employee, ran over and smashed my vehicle.
-The driver was passed out, and the cab was full of blood.
 My car is destroyed.
-I don’t know if the other person was drunk, had a medical condition or what.
-I called the employer's insurance carrier, who said an act of God, so there was no liability.
+The driver was passed out; I don't know what caused him to pass out.
+I called the employer's insurance carrier, who said the accident was an Act of God, so there was no liability.
 How is this case an act of God?

 Answer: It appears the car insurance company of the tractor driver is saying they aren't liable because the person passed out and thus he isn't negligent.
 If this is the case, we see it more as a medical emergency than an Act of God.

 The definition for an "Act of God" can vary from state to state and even from one insurance company to another, so ultimately you need to ask the insurer how this accident falls under their definition of an Act of God.

 An Act of God typically refers to a natural event, not preventable by any human agency, such as flood, storms, or lightning.
 A good general definition is that it's a natural occurrence beyond human control or influence.

 For the incident you described to be an Act of God, it would normally mean that there was an event like a tornado that blew the tractor into your vehicle.

 A person passing out while driving a vehicle, even a tractor, wouldn't usually fall under an Act of God; however, it may be considered a medical emergency.